hute37/pandas_tutorial/README.rst

     git clone git@github.com:jonathanrocher/pandas_tutorial.git

-That will create a new folder named SciPy2015_pandas_tutorial/ with all the content you will need: the slides I will go through (slides.pdf), and a folder of exercises.
+That will create a new folder named SciPy2015_pandas_tutorial/ with all the content you will need: the slides I will go through (slides.pdf), a folder of demoes and a folder of exercises.

 As you get closer to the day of the tutorial, it is highly recommended to update this repository, as I will be improving it this week.
 To update it, open